aleksha/data-analysis-tutorial/session-6/README.md

 The term Fourier transform refers to both the frequency domain representation and the mathematical operation that associates the frequency domain representation to a function of time.

-We met it alreadu in a Introduction to N&HEP course, when discussing electron scattering on nuclei and particles, where a space distribution of charge define features of the electron scattering cross section.
+We met it alreadu in an Introduction to N&HEP course, when discussing electron scattering on nuclei and particles, where a space distribution of charge define features of the electron scattering cross section.
 See Povh·Rith·Scholz·Zetsche's "Particles and Nuclei" (page 62 and futher).